 - Works with expired copyrights.
-Works first published before 1923 are in the public domain; the determination is more complicated for works after that date (see Circular 22, “How to Investigate the Copyright Status of a Work” from the U.S. Copyright Office, http://www.copyright.gov/circs/circ22.pdf).
+Works first published before 1923 are in the public domain; the determination is more complicated for works after that date (see Circular 22, “How to Investigate the Copyright Status of a Work,” from the U.S. Copyright Office).

 - U.S. government works (but note: some state government works are protected by copyright)

-Certain materials are licensed from the copyright owner for use by NYIT (check with NYIT’s Library for further information) or covered by open licenses such as a Creative Commons license.
-You can look for Creative Commons licenses on works you’d like to use, find things using the Creative Commons content search, browse the Open Educational Resources Commons, or look over this list of “free and legal stuff you can use” (from Copyright Librarian Nancy Sims at the University of Minnesota) to get more ideas.
+You can look for open licenses on works you’d like to use by utilizing the Creative Commons content search, browsing the Open Educational Resources Commons, or checking this list of “free and legal stuff you can use” (from copyright librarian Nancy Sims at the University of Minnesota).

 The Copyright Law allows for limited “fair use” of copyrighted works without the permission of the copyright owner.
 Unfortunately, the determination of “fair use” is a judgment call made on a case by case basis, weighing and balancing each of the following four factors: